SaladTechnologies/mds/demo-app1/README.md

 export AWS_SECRET_ACCESS_KEY=************

-2. The client, provides several tools to manage the cloud storage and jobs.
+(2)The client, provides several tools (example code) to interact with the cloud storage - Cloudflare R2 and the job queue - the Kelpie platform.

 1_upload_job_input.py, upload the job inputs to cloud storage.

-2_sumbit_job.py, submit jobs to the Kelpie platform, and keeps the job IDs in the job_history.txt file.
+2_submit_job.py, submit jobs to the Kelpie platform, and keeps the job IDs in the job_history.txt file.

 7_queue_job.py, query job status (PENDING, RUNNING, FAILELD, COMPLETED) from the Kelpie platform using the job IDs.